flyhighr/Rifflemusicplayer/README.md

 ---

-### We ❤️ Feedback!
+### ❤️ Feedback!
 Found a bug?
 Have a suggestion?
-Please share your experience and help us improve Riffle!
+Please share your experience and help me improve Riffle!

 **Leave a :star: if you like the project!**